ValentinBischof/RealFuels-Stock/GameData/RealFuels-Stock/Bluedog_DB/readme.txt

 *Could possibly future proof for future BDB updates as well as provide a base for any mods engines based on real engines.

 An optional patch for TAC users with 24h days is avaiable.
-Consumption rates are divided by 4 as the supplies added by BDB TAC patches are based on 6h days
+Consumption rates are divided by 4 as the supplies added by BDB TAC patches are based on 6h days but only works on a new game.

+B9 Engine Switch disabler is disabled because it also screws with the mesh switching and loads all models.

 -Rocket Belle